 Under North Carolina, Code 50B, alleged domestic violence victims can seek additional protections in these types of matters by petitioning for restraining orders.
 If it's granted, you could be limited on where you can go and where you can live.
 If you have children, you might lose custody of them.
 In some cases, if a judge determines that the alleged victim is in imminent danger of harm, they can issue a temporary order without having heard your side of the story.

 Before a permanent domestic violence protective order is granted, you will be scheduled for a hearing, where you will have a chance to challenge the claims made against you.
 Our Raleigh domestic violence attorney can help develop a compelling case to fight back against the request for the order.

-Having an experienced lawyer by you side is important for ensuring that you have all of the support and guidance that you need during this difficult time.
-Your attorney will be able to answer all of your questions, and provide you with important legal advice to help protect your rights and your future.
+Having an experienced lawyer by your side is important for ensuring that you have all of the support and guidance that you need during this difficult time.
+Your attorney will be able to answer all of your questions and provide you with important legal advice to help protect your rights and your future.

 A domestic violence attorney can help you in the following ways:

-- Evaluate your charges: It's important to have a professional examine your charges, so that you have an objective perspective of your situation.
-This way, your lawyers will be able to properly advice you on the next best steps to take.
+- Evaluate your charges: It's important to have a professional examine your charges so that you have an objective perspective of your situation.
+This way, your lawyers will be able to properly advise you on the next best steps to take.

 - Obtain important evidence: Your lawyers will have the skills and experience necessary to collect evidence to support your case.